MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

-## What are faults

-The Health Service constantly monitors your Storage Spaces Direct cluster to detect problems and generate "faults".
-One new cmdlet displays any current faults, allowing you to easily verify the health of your deployment without looking at every entity or feature in turn.
+The Health Service constantly monitors your Storage Spaces Direct cluster to detect problems and generate "faults."
+One cmdlet displays any current faults, allowing you to easily verify the health of your deployment without looking at every entity or feature in turn.
 Faults are designed to be precise, easy to understand, and actionable.

 Each fault contains five important fields:
 - Severity
 - Description of the problem
-- Recommended next step(s) to address the problem
+- Recommended next steps to address the problem
 - Identifying information for the faulting entity
 - Its physical location (if applicable)